capacitor-community/sqlite/docs/ImportExportJson.md

 - create new indexes to existing tables,
 - inserting new data to existing tables,
 - updating existing data to existing tables.
+- create new views

-if in mode **_partial_**, you include schema of tables which are already existing, the tables will not be modified.
+When mode **_partial_**, if you include views and/or schema of tables already existing, the views and/or tables will not be modified.

-Internally the `importFromJson`method is splitted into two SQL Transactions: - transaction building the schema (Tables, Indexes) - transaction creating the Table's Data (Insert, Update)
+Internally the `importFromJson`method is splitted into three SQL Transactions:
+  - transaction building the schema (Tables, Indexes)
+  - transaction creating the Table's Data (Insert, Update)
+  - transaction creating the Views

 ### exportToJson